anunayarunav/MCMC-Deciphering/README.md

 Options:

-  -h, --help            show this help message and exit
+  -h, --help ........... show this help message and exit

-  -i INPUTFILE, --input=INPUTFILE

-                        input file to train the code on
+  -i INPUTFILE, --input=INPUTFILE .......... input file to train the code on

-  -d DECODE, --decode=DECODE

-                        file that needs to be decoded
+  -d DECODE, --decode=DECODE .......... file that needs to be decoded

-  -e ITERATIONS, --iters=ITERATIONS

-                        number of iterations to run the algorithm for
+  -e ITERATIONS, --iters=ITERATIONS ........... number of iterations to run the algorithm for

-  -t TOLERANCE, --tolerance=TOLERANCE

-                        percentate acceptance tolerance, before we should stop
+  -t TOLERANCE, --tolerance=TOLERANCE .......... percentate acceptance tolerance, before we should stop

-  -p PRINT_EVERY, --print_every=PRINT_EVERY

-                        number of steps after which diagnostics should be printed
+  -p PRINT_EVERY, --print_every=PRINT_EVERY ...........number of steps after which diagnostics should be printed

 If you don't have an inputfile or a file to be decoded, and just want to play around, you can use default files provided in data folder.
 For example `python run_deciphering.py -i data/warpeace_input.txt -d data/shakespeare_scrambled.txt` would use `warpeace_input.txt` as input (courtesy Andrej Karphaty, @karpathy), and `shakespeare_scrambled.txt` a scrambled version of partial shakespeare book as a file to decode.